 - liaise with accountants, stockbrokers, financial advisers, insurance brokers, valuers, auctioneers and other professionals

 Why choose Hand Morgan & Owen

 - At Hand Morgan & Owen we have a dedicated private client department comprising two partners, an associate and an assistant solicitor and dedicated support staff all of whom have considerable experience and expertise in dealing with wills, estate administration, personal tax and trusts

 - We take pride in the service we offer to executors and beneficiaries in dealing with the administration of estates and making things easier at what is often a very difficult time for those left behind

-For further information please contact Catherine Cammock or Amy Glover at our Stafford office or Shani Carr at our Rugeley office.
+For further information please contact Catherine Cammock or Amy Glover at our Stafford office or Rugeley office.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.
 (50587)